rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > **justification**
 >
 > Suggested by @manishearth.
 Useful for identifying problems within project governance.

+### I feel the Rust Project is healthy.

+**Skip if not a member of the Rust Project.**

+- strongly agree
+- agree
+- neither agree nor disagree
+- disagree
+- strongly disagree

+> **justification**
+>
+> Useful for sentiment analysis and gagues the severity of the problems identified
+> in the subsequent questions.

 ### I feel my team/working group/project group is healthy.